kio42069/cleanurdownloads/README.md

 3. **Adding New Folders:**
    - To add new folders for different file types:
-     - Modify the `file_extensions` dictionary by adding new keys for the desired category.
+     - Modify the `file_extensions` list by adding new entries for the desired category.
      - Update the folder creation section to include the new category.

 ## Additional Notes